-1. Characteristics of non-TNWs that flow directly or indirectly into TNW

-(i) General Area Conditions: Watershed size: 1500 square miles Drainage area: 1500 square miles Average annual rainfall: 8.53 inches Average annual snowfall: <1 inches (ii) Physical Characteristics: (a) Relationship with TNW: ☐ Tributary flows directly into TNW. ☐ Tributary flows through Pick List tributaries before entering TNW.
+- 1. Characteristics of non-TNWs that flow directly or indirectly into TNW - (i) General Area Conditions: Watershed size: 500 square miles Drainage area: 500 square miles Average annual rainfall: 8.32 inches Average annual snowfall: 0 inches - (ii) Physical Characteristics: - (a) Relationship with TNW:

+□ Tributary flows directly into TNW. □ Tributary flows through 1 tributaries before entering TNW.

 Project waters are 30 (or more) river miles from TNW.
-Project waters are 1 (or less) river miles from RPW.
-Project waters are 30 (or more) aerial (straight) miles from TNW.
-Project waters are 1 (or less) aerial (straight) miles from RPW.
+Project waters are 70 (or less) river miles from RPW.
+Project waters are 70 (or less) aerial (straight) miles from TNW.
+Project waters are 71 (or less) aerial (straight) miles from RPW.
 Project waters cross or serve as state boundaries.
+Explain: The Santa Clara River does not cross a state boundary or serve as a state boundary

-Explain: The Virgin River flows through Utah to Arizona and there Identify flow route to TNW 5 : The Virgin River flows directly into the Colorado River Tributary stream order, if known: 2 (b) General Tributary Characteristics (check all that apply): Tributary is: Natural Artificial (man-made).
-Explain:
+Identify flow route to TNW5: The Santa Clara is a tributary to the Virgin River, which is an interstate perennial tributary of the Colorado River Tributary stream order, if known: 3rd

+(b) General Tributary Characteristics (check all that apply):